systemseed/drupal_reactjs_boilerplate/docs/install.md

 # Demo content

-This boilerplate comes ready for the development by default, therefore all demo content is disabled.
-However, if you want to explore demo content from Contenta CMS, you need to enable `Recipes Magazin` module:
+This boilerplate comes as an example of integration between frontend and backend applications, therefore all demo content is enabled by default.
+However, if you want to get rid of it and focus on development - all you need to do is to delete the module with demo content by calling `make drush pmu recipes_magazin`.

-- `make drush en recipes_magazin`
-- `make drush cr` (that's not needed usually, but JSON API endpoints becomes not available after module's install.
-Cache rebuild fixes the problem.)

-Note that the frontend users fetching request will become broken in this case, because the enabled module slightly changes the structure of API endpoints.
-To fix it, open `./reactjs/api/user.js` file and replace `.get('/api/user/user')` with `.get('/api/users')`.